-I do not feel any shame when people discover that I spent much of my youth in the Care System.
+I do not feel any shame when people discover that I spent the best part my youth in Care.

 I have never felt any shame over the way I was treated while in that system.